Last Updated on February 7, 2025 by Chef Mireille

 As with all Chinese desserts, these are just barely sweet.
 Due to the gelatinous nature of sticky rice flour, it’s difficult to cut, but that’s the whole point – so that you can maintain close familial relations that are unbreakable.
 Even if you are not Chinese, baking and eating this for all it symbolizes is a great way to celebrate both familial and global unity.

-Nian Gao – Chinese Coconut Sticky Rice Cake
+Nian Gao – Chinese Sticky Rice Cake

 Ingredients